gavinwalsh1996/gavinwalsh1996/README.md

 - 👋 Hi, I’m @gavinwalsh1996
 - 🏡 I'm based in ...
 Vancouver.
 - 👀 I’m interested in ...
 Programming, snowboarding and anything sports related.
-- 🌱 I’m currently learning ...
-React and improving my overall javascript skills.
-I'm starting to learn BE development.
+- 🌱 I’m currently working on ...
+Improving my FE skills and learning BE development.
 - 💞️ I’m looking to ...
 Work with an employer to improve my skills in a professional environment.

 Languages and Tools

-🔑 HTML, CSS/SCSS, SASS, TAILWIND, JAVASCRIPT, REACT, GIT
+🔑 HTML/Handlebars, CSS/SASS/LESS, TAILWIND, JAVASCRIPT, REACT, GIT

 Connect with me